Brighton Rock (2010 film): Production

-Rowan Joffé was originally uninterested in the project, which as first proposed was to be a remake of the film.
+Rowan Joffé was originally uninterested in the project, which as first proposed was to be a remake of the 1948 film.
 After re-reading the novel, however, Joffé "fell absolutely in love with the character of Rose" and convinced the studio to let him adapt the novel directly.
 Joffe later explained why he did his own adaptation of the novel:

-Apropos to the location, Pinkie kills Spicer by shoving a stick of Brighton rock candy down his throat.
+Apropos of the location, Pinkie kills Spicer by shoving a stick of Brighton rock candy down his throat.

 Release

 Brighton Rock premiered at the Toronto International Film Festival in September 2010 and the BFI London Film Festival in October 2010.

 The film was released theatrically in the United Kingdom on 4 February 2011, and in Australia on 14 April 2011.
 In the United States, IFC Films released the film in August 2011, theatrically in New York City and Los Angeles, and elsewhere via video-on-demand.